URL of this page: https://medlineplus.gov/genetics/condition/succinic-semialdehyde-dehydrogenase-deficiency/

 Causes

-A shortage (deficiency) of succinic semialdehyde dehydrogenase leads to an increase in the amount of GABA and a related molecule called gamma-hydroxybutyrate (GHB) in the body, particularly the brain and spinal cord (central nervous system).
-It is unclear how an increase in GABA and GHB causes developmental delay, seizures, and other signs and symptoms of succinic semialdehyde dehydrogenase deficiency.
+ALDH5A1 gene variants lead to a shortage (deficiency) of succinic semialdehyde dehydrogenase.
+This deficiency results in an increase in the amount of GABA and a related molecule called gamma-hydroxybutyrate (GHB) in the body, which affects the brain.
+It is unclear how an increase in GABA and GHB causes developmental delays, seizures, and other signs and symptoms of succinic semialdehyde dehydrogenase deficiency.

 Inheritance